mekowalski/react-videos-app/NOTES.md

 - [x] Make request to Youtube API
 - [x] Add callback() to class App, called anytime a user submits SearchBar form

-- [] Take list of videos and render that as a list inside application
+- [x] Take list of videos and render that as a list inside application
 - Take list of videos received and set it as State in the App component
 - Allowing App to update/re-render itself, which then allows rendering newly fetch videos onto screen

+- [] Focus on list of videos and rendering out as a list
+- [] Create VideoList component
+  - Render an array of video objects
+- [] Create VideoItem component
+  - For each video, render a single video item
+- [] Connect both VideoItem and VideoList to the App component